-'Through the one man's disobedience many were made sinners.'
-How was this? was a twofold connection between Adam and his descendants-the judicial and the vital.
-Through the judicial, the whole race, though vet unborn, came at once under the sentence of death.
-'Death reigned from Adam to Moses, even over them'-such as little children-'who had not sinned after the likeness of Adam's transgression.'
+Through the judicial, the whole race, though yet unborn, came at once under the sentence of death.
+'Death reigned from Adam to Moses, even over them' -such as little children- 'who had not sinned after the likeness of Adam's transgression.'

 This judicial relation was rooted in the vital connection.
 The sentence could not have come upon them, if they had not been in Adam.
 And the vital again became the manifestation of the judicial; each child of Adam enters life under the power of sin and death.
-'Through the disobedience of the one, the many were constituted sinners,' both by position subject to the curse of sin, and by nature subject to its power.
+'Through the disobedience of the one, the many were constituted sinners,' both by position subject to the curse of sin and by nature subject to its power.

 'Adam is the figure of Him who was to come,' and who is called the Second Adam, the Second Father of the race.
 Adam's disobedience in its effects is the exact similitude of what the obedience of Christ becomes to us.
-When a sinner believes in Christ, he is united to Him, and is at once, by a judicial sentence, pronounced and accepted as righteous in God's sight.
+'When a sinner believes in Christ, he is united to Him, and is at once, by a judicial sentence, pronounced and accepted as righteous in God's sight.
 The judicial relationship is rooted in the vital.
 He has Christ's righteousness only by having Christ Himself, and being in Him.
 Before he knows aught of what it is to be in Christ, he can know himself acquitted and accepted.
-But he is then led on to know the vital connection, and to understand that as real and complete as was his participation in Adam's disobedience, with the death as well as the sinful nature that followed on it, is his participation in Christ's obedience, with both the righteousness and the obedient life and nature that come from it.
+But he is then led on to know the vital connection, and to understand that as real and complete as was his participation in Adam's disobedience with the death as well as the sinful nature that followed on it, is his participation in Christ's obedience, with both the righteousness and the obedient life and nature that come from it.

-Let us see and understand this.
-Through Adam's disobedience we were made sinners.
+Let us see and understand this:

+Through Adam's disobedience we are made sinners.
 The one thing God asked of Adam in Paradise was obedience.
-The one thing by which a creature can glorify God, or enjoy His favour and blessing, is obedience.
+The one thing by which a creature can glorify God, or enjoy His favor and blessing, is obedience.
 The one cause of the power sin has got in the world, and the ruin it has wrought, is disobedience.
 The whole curse of sin on us is owing to disobedience imputed to us.
 The whole power of sin working in us, is nothing but this-that as we receive Adam's nature, we inherit his disobedience-we are born 'the children of disobedience.'

-It is evident that the one work a Christ was needed for was to remove this disobedience-its curse, its dominion, its evil nature and workings.
-Disobedience was the root of all sin and misery.
-The first object of His salvation was to cut away the evil root, and restore man to his original destiny-a life in obedience to his God.
+It is evident that